phusion/passenger_apt_automation/README.md

 If the Phusion Passenger source code (Git repository clone) is located on the host in `../passenger`, then that directory will be mounted inside the VM under `/passenger`.

+Or, if this `passenger_apt_automation` project is located inside the Passenger source directory as `packaging/debian`, then the Passenger source directory will be mounted inside the VM under `/passenger`.

 ## Package building process

 The package build process is as follows.
 First, the `build` script is used to build Debian packages from a Passenger source code directory.
 Next, either the `test` script is run to test the built packages, or the `publish` script is run to publish the built packages to PackageCloud.